Russian | Spanish

 - Mainstream civic space in the wider UN policies, practices and operational activities.

-- 2018 Report of the Office of the United Nations High Commissioner for Human Rights on the Safety of Journalists (A/HRC/39/23)
+Safety of Journalists: 2018 Report of the Office of the UN High Commissioner for Human Rights (A/HRC/39/23)

 The Declaration on Human Rights Defenders